Old Mill Eco Design + Consulting

 Using sustainable design practices and principles of intentionality, reuse, and creative problem-solving, I help transform your home into efficient, comfortable and beautiful spaces built for your life.

-From full interior remodels and new builds including kitchens + bathrooms; to simply streamlining what you have into a more organized, efficient space- I believe your home is your habitat and everyone deserves a healthy and beautiful habitat that allows life to thrive.
+From full interior remodels and new builds including kitchens + bathrooms; to simply streamlining what you have into a more organized, efficient space through my organizing and redesign service- I believe your home is your habitat and everyone deserves a healthy and beautiful habitat that allows life to thrive.
 And I believe sustainability is the key to achieving this.

 I also work with commercial spaces under the same principles for your business or office.